SUDAN/USA: Manara - Alsarah and The Nubatones

 Bashir repeatedly crops up as a source of constant fear experienced by the Nubian people in their recent history, as his regime wished to build a dam which would flood all the Nubian villages.
 Not only would this mean losing their homes and livelihood, which are almost entirely dependent on the agricultural possibilities that the water source brings that enables the Nubians to cultivate a wide-range of produce, but would risk the total destruction of their culture which is so entrenched with the land they have harvested and protected for a vast amount of time.
 The recently overthrown Bashir’s plans would have triggered the second displacement of the Nubians in recent times, as many villages were flooded in the 1960s due to the construction of the Aswan High Dam; the Nubian diaspora, which saw many forced to relocate to countries like Uganda and Kenya, is a major theme within Alsarah’s music.

 Though they are mostly practicing Muslims, flooding of the Nile would certainly effect many Nubians’ practice of their traditional beliefs regarding the notion of the ‘spirit of the Nile’ which many believe to have life-sustaining powers.
 Alsarah’s voice perhaps could be equated to the river itself as it often flows beautifully, filling those listening with hope and energy.
-The title-track itself Manara (which means ‘light and radiance’ in English) emphasises the life-force of the river with the undercurrents of running water that can be heard behind her vocals.
+The title track itself Manara (which means ‘light and radiance’ in English) emphasises the life-force of the river with the undercurrents of running water that can be heard behind her vocals.
 Yet, whilst it might sound like Alsarah’s music is simply a homage to Nubian culture, for me that would be far too simplistic an interpretation of the album.
 Singing both in a Nubian language as well as in Arabic, the record clearly is an attempt to bridge the gap between her culture and those they feel oppressed by.
 A perfect example of this is the opening track Salam Nubia.

-Furthermore, whilst Nubian displacement is clearly somewhat a tragedy, she seems to emphasise the importance of integration with other cultures, showing off other musical influences which she perhaps picked up in the United States, most notably blues music.
+Furthermore, whilst Nubian displacement is clearly a tragedy, she seems to emphasise the importance of integration with other cultures, showing off other musical influences which she perhaps picked up in the United States, most notably blues music.
 The album has a somewhat moody feel to it at points, yet a vast number of styles are adopted throughout.
-For example, Alforag is a soft ballad filled with Oriental inflections, Albahr has a plinky-plonky groove that makes it almost indefinable and the breath-taking oud that features in 3roos Elneel makes it sound almost like a desert rock classic.
+For example, Alforag is a soft ballad filled with East-Asian inflections, Albahr has a plinky-plonky groove that makes it almost indefinable and the breathtaking oud that features in 3roos Elneel makes it sound almost like a desert rock classic.
 Whilst, Alsarah self-describes her music as ‘East African retro pop’ I personally feel it is difficult to categorise it as such, as it jumps around so much.
 One just needs to listen to the difference between my favourite track 3yan T3ban a tribal-sounding song, which features a beautiful call and response section, to the synth-prog of Ya Watan that immediately enters after a short interlude.
-Overall, the music is full of ambition which for the most part achieves what it sets out to do.
+Overall, the music is full of ambition and for the most part achieves what it sets out to do.
 For this, as well as the sincerity and emotion with which it is played, I would suggest that Alsarah certainly succeeds in using the music as a medium to gather attention and raise awareness of the issues faced by her special culture.